microspectrometer/dev-kit-2020/firmware/how-to-add-a-new-sensor.md

     - Start counting CLK falling edges with ST LOW (after ST LOW has been "clocked in" with a CLK rising edge)
     - Sample first pixel on 14th CLK falling edge

+#### Finish readout EOS tabled

+The microcontroller has no problem counting from 1 to 512 to tell when the pixel readout finishes.
+And there is no concern that the S13131 might clock out some other number of pixels.

+The main reason to check an End-of-scan signal is to verify that the microcontroller starts its pixel count at the correct clock edge.

+Eventually, I will check EOS and code CaptureFrame to send an error message if the EOS signal came at an unexpected clock edge.
+But I table that functionality for now.
+So EOS is wired up and set up in firmware as an input pin, but I'm not doing anything with it.

 ## Describe relationship between exposure and readout